We’ve heard it so many times it’s become a cliché: “The early bird catches the worm.”

 Comparison shopping is a staple of the holiday season, and the internet makes comparison shopping even easier.
 Get ready for well-informed, well-researched buyers, and appeal to your consumers’ desire to be empowered through knowledge.

 According to the National Retail Federation (NRF), retailers who are preparing for the shopping season should “be research-ready by October” and work to encourage and assist customers with their holiday research.
 This can be done by making product details and information easily locatable online and on mobile apps, as well as by sending out content or buying guides.
-Best Buy’s drone buying guide is a good example of encouraging research while establishing product expertise that will prove valuable during the shopping season.

 For e-commerce, discoverability during the holiday season isn’t quite as easy as it is in-store.
 Unlike in shopping malls, where consumers might wander into a store that they have never been in based on an attractive holiday window display, many customers need to be referred to e-commerce websites.